Telefonica targets retailers with street smart data

-The Spanish telecoms group, owner of the O2 brand in Britain, Germany and other European markets, has created Telefonica Dynamic Insights to interpret, analyse and sell anonymous data from its phone subscribers.
+The Spanish telecoms group, owner of the O2 brand in Britain, Germany and other European markets, has created Telefonica Dynamic Insights to interpret, analyze and sell anonymous data from its phone subscribers.

 With falling revenues from traditional voice and text services, European phone companies are looking for new sources of income and selling data could be one of them.